adodado/realtime-mvc-task-board/README.md

 A real-time updating lists/tasks board, used mainly in personal hobby projects.
 It is made with MVC, Knockout, Bootstrap, SignalR and Asp.NET.

 This is an old project that i have not worked on for about 3 years now.
-Its a small real-time updated board that i use for personal hobby projects.
-Its not complete there is some functionality that is missing, certain things that i thought were kind of not required at the moment but i will be adding those now.
+Its a small real-time updated board meant to be used for personal hobby projects.
+Its not complete there is some functionality that is missing, certain things that i thought were kind of not required at the moment.
 And also the code is a bit old so i am planing on updating the code and giving the project an update both when it comes to the code part and the graphical part.

-# Planed changes:
+# Planed changes when i get around to it:

 Localization (currently it is only in Swedish, planing on adding English and German.)